-We have entered into agreements with a licensed producer with pharmaceutical production and manufacturing facilities in Denmark and a pharmaceutical distributor in Germany.
-As part of these agreements, we plan to establish channels for the distribution of our pharmaceutical-grade cannabis products throughout the European Union, subject to compliance with regulatory requirements for marketing products in the European Union market under the Good Manufacturing Practices of the European Union, or EU-GMP standards.
-Our partner in Denmark holds an official license, granted by the Danish Medicines Agency for the production of cannabis and has a fully operational cultivation facility certified under the EU-GMP standards.
+We have recently entered into agreements with licensed producers with pharmaceutical production and/or manufacturing facilities in Denmark and a pharmaceutical distributor in Germany.
+As part of these agreements, we will establish separate joint ventures for the production and manufacturing of our pharmaceutical-grade cannabis products for distribution throughout the European Union, subject to compliance with regulatory requirements for marketing products in the European Union market under the Good Manufacturing Practices of the European Union, or EU-GMP standards.
+Our joint venture partner in Denmark holds an official license, granted by the Danish Medicines Agency for the production of cannabis and is in the final stages of the establishment of an indoor production and manufacturing facility, which we intend to have certified under the EU-GMP standards.
+Our second joint venture partner in Denmark holds an official license, granted by the Danish Medicines Agency for the production of cannabis.